Skip to content

 Drug charges always revolve around illegal substances.
 But what exactly makes a substance illegal?

-Since 1970, the Controlled Substances Act (CSA) has been helping regulate substances.
-Under this act, substances fall under certain categories, or “schedules.”
-These schedules help law enforcement better understand drugs.
+Since 1970, the Controlled Substances Act (CSA) has been the standard for defining how drugs are treated under the law.
+Under this act, substances fall under certain categories, or “schedules,” which inform the severity of criminal charges:

 While many drugs are considered controlled substances, that does not automatically mean they are illegal.
 Not all controlled substances are illegal, but most illegal substances do fall under controlled substances.